m-gamao/health-dashboard2/README.md

 6. Connect the Edit button to the Appointments Settings page.

 *Smart Health*:
+*Story:* The User can see their current health metrics from smart health devices and be able to edit the setup.
+This then gets logged in the database.
 1. Add container for the Smart Health section.
 2. Add header and logo in a separate container.
 3. Add edit button and functionality to #2.